 Based on the data collected for this site, the most likely exposure scenario is associated with receptors interacting with MEC on the surface and in the subsurface during intrusive activities.
 Table 4 identifies the receptors and potentially complete MEC exposure pathways for each MRS. If present and acted upon, MEC is a safety hazard.
-Therefore, the response action selected in this DD is necessary to protect human health and the environment from the potential hazards.
+The response actions selected in this DD are necessary to protect human health and the environment from the potential hazards.